We don’t support this browser anymore.

 Our view

 Astra is also seeing strong growth elsewhere.
-Ultomirisis which came along with the acquisition of rare disease specialist Alexion saw sales grow 32% in the first quarter and there could be more to come following a further regulatory approval.
-Farxiga which treats cardiovascular disease, kidney problems and type 2 diabetes is also growing very strongly, ahead of other products in the same class.
+Ultomirisis, which came along with the acquisition of rare disease specialist Alexion, saw sales grow 35% in the third quarter and there could be more to come following a further regulatory approval.
+Farxiga which treats cardiovascular disease, kidney problems, and type 2 diabetes is also growing very strongly, ahead of other products in the same class.
 We see the broad focus on different disease areas as a positive.

 Environmental, social and governance (ESG) risk